-MAST 1180 - Medical Assisting Seminar (3)
+MAST 1180 - Medical Assisting Seminar (4)

-Focuses on job preparation and maintenance skills and review for the certification examination.
+Seminar focuses on job preparation and maintenance skills and review for the certification examination.
 Topics include letters of application, resumes, completing a job application, job interviews, follow-up letter/call, letters of resignation and review of program competencies for employment and certification.